nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 !!! tip

     You can check the number of CPUs allocated to a given process by looking at the `.command.run` log in its work directory.
-    There will be a function called `nxf_launch()` that includes the command `docker run -i --cpu-shares 1024`, where `--cpu-shares` is the number of CPUs given to the process multiplied by 1024.
+    There will be a function called `nxf_launch()` that includes the command `docker run—i—-CPU 1024`, where `--cpu-shares` refers to the CPU time given to this process' tasks.
+Setting one task's cpu_share to 512 and another to 1024 means that the second task will get double the amount of CPU time as the first.

 You're probably wondering if you can set resource allocations per individual process, and the answer is of course yes, yes you can!
 We'll show you how to do that in a moment.